 Click here for a listing of documents specific to growing food.
 Most are in PDF, but some are in PNG format.

 Click here for a three-sermon series on what The Bible says about slavery, from the Book of Philemon.
 It is more about what God says about obedience to authority, but the example used is a master/slave relationship.
-Since Southern culture is constantly attacked over the issue of slavery (which ended over 150 years ago), it is important to know what God says on the subject.
+Since Southern culture is constantly attacked over the issue of slavery (which ended here over 150 years ago, but is still practiced in parts of Africa and other parts of the world), it is important to know what God says on the subject.

 The Uncommon Man – attributed to Dean Alfange